 Disclosure: This is not a sponsored post.
-However, I am part of the Amazon affiliate program and the links shared in this post are affiliate links – if you click them and purchase the product (or any other product during your visit), I’ll receive a very tiny commission fee (at no extra cost to you).
+However, I am part of the Amazon affiliate program and the links shared in this post are affiliate links – if you click them and purchase the product (or any other product during your visit), I’ll receive a small commission fee (at no extra cost to you).

 BRAVETART – STELLA PARKS

 Stella is a major baking goddess (can you tell that I’m a huge fan?).
 Of all the cookbooks that I had on my wishlist for 2017, this was at the very top and I wasn’t disappointed.
 BraveTart covers a whole bunch of classic American desserts, from chocolate chip cookies to Blueberry Muffins and adds in useful tips, suggestions for variations and interesting historical tidbits as well.
 I can’t wait to cook my way through this entire book and will be posting a full review soon.